Top Banks in Egypt

 As of 2016, total assets of the bank were US$713 million and net profit was US$7.42 million.

 Based in Cairo, Banque de Caire operates as a subsidiary of Banque Misr and offers retail and commercial banking services in the country.
 Incorporated in 1952, the bank oversees 150 branches in the country.
-As it operates as a branch, the relevant assets and revenue details are unavailable.
+As it operates as a subsidiary, assets and revenue details are unavailable.